 To disseminate knowledge and engage in dialogue with relevant stakeholders about the implications of these changes to emerging countries.

-Is Research Associate Professor at the University of Southern California, where he co-directs the Annenberg Research Network on International Communication (ARNIC).
-He is also a Research Fellow at CONICET, the national science council of Argentina, and Steering Committee member for DIRSI, a regional ICT policy research consortium for Latin America.
+Hernan is Research Associate Professor at the University of Southern California, where he is also Director of the Annenberg Research Network on International Communication (ARNIC).
+He is also non-resident fellow at Centro Latam Digital, a regional cyberpolicy think-tank based at CIDE (Centro de Investigación y Docencia Económica) in Mexico City.
 His research centers on digital inequalities, online labor and the impact of Internet adoption in development contexts.

 University of Toronto